ReciprocalSpace/pycoilib/README.md

 --------

 - Construct complex coil geometries from simple segments shapes : lines, arcs and loops
-- Perform self-inductance computation for a coil and mutual inductance between coils
+- Perform self-inductance computations for a coil and mutual inductance between coils
 - Interface with magpylib to compute and display magnetic field maps
 -